heyitsnuel/reseller_sales_analysis/README.md

 #### DimProduct
 This table contains information about the products that the company sells.

 The `ProductKey` column, as the primary identifier is unique.
+There are apparent relationships between `WeightUnitMeasureCode` and `Weight`, as well as between `SizeUnitMeasureCode` and `Size`, where the former is a measurement unit for the latter.

 Concerns:
 - Columns such as `WeightUnitMeasureCode`, `SizeUnitMeasureCode`, `StandardCost`, `ListPrice`, 'Size', `Weight`, `ProductLine`, `DealerPrice`, `Class`, `Style`, `ModelName`, `Status`, and `EndDate` have missing values denoted with "NULL" strings.
 When the information is missing on these columns, leaving it empty is better to avoid misleading interpretations.